 By the end of your pregnancy, your body may have adapted to your growing belly by adopting a slightly forward tilt to the hips.
 This position typically results in tightness of the hip flexors and low back muscles and can make it challenging to properly activate the core and glutes.

 As your baby grows, your abdominal muscles begin to stretch.
 This can sometimes create a separation down the front of the belly called diastasis recti.
-Typically the body will self-correct this after birth, but it’s possible that the muscles could remain separated unless given a little TLC.
+Typically the body will self-correct this to some extent after birth, but it’s possible that the muscles could remain separated unless given a little TLC.
 It’s important to know which exercises are beneficial for bringing these back together and which ones could further this separation.

 If you’ve had a caesarean section, you’ll also be working with scar tissue and therefore will need additional healing time.
 Think of the first 6 weeks postpartum as a major time for your body to recover.